dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

   )
 ```

 The `iota` mechanism has its limits.
-For example, it’s not possible to generate the more familiar powers of 1000 (KB, MB, and so on) because there is no exponentiation operator.
+For example, it's not possible to generate the more familiar powers of 1000 (KB, MB, and so on) because there is no exponentiation operator.

 #### Exercises
 - **Exercise 3.13**: Write `const` declarations for KB, MB, up through YB as compactly as you can.